 How Much Does Ownr Cost?

-The fees for business registration vary by province and includes government filing fees.
+The fees for one-time business registration and ongoing management vary and includes government filing fees.

 Ownr and RBC Rewards

-When you register your business with Ownr and open an RBC business bank account, you receive a cash back amount based on your business type and province.
+When you register your business with Ownr and open an RBC business bank account within 60 days, you receive a cash back amount based on your business type and province.

-If your business is a sole proprietorship, RBC will refund your registration fees if you open a business bank account by December 31, 2020.
-The cash refund is based on how much you paid i.e. between $89 to $120.50 plus tax.
+If your business is a sole proprietorship, RBC will refund your $89 registration fee (plus tax) if you open a business bank account within 60 days.

 To claim your cash back, login to your account and click on the “refund me” button on your dashboard.
 Note that your business bank account must remain open for at least one year or you may have to pay back the refund.